“Everybody wants to beat us”

-- In the era of Kamaz-Master domination, his best result was fourth in 2021.
-In the absence of the Russians, he has now come second and first overall, winning a total of eight stages.
+- Martin made his Dakar debut in 2013 as a navigator for Vlastimil Vildman, then switched to the driver's seat from 2015 onwards.
+In the era of Kamaz domination, his best result was fourth in 2021.
+In the absence of the Russians, he has come second, first and first overall, winning a total of 13 stages.

 - Martin's business portfolio also includes the MM Production Agency, which offers media, marketing and photography services.